dev-rabbani/dev-rabbani/README.md

 ### Hi there 👋

-> To work in a friendly, learning, and innovative environment to utilize my analytical and technical skills to make a glorious contribution to human development
+> This is Md.Golam Rabbani from Dhaka, Bangladesh I'm Frontend engineer.
+To work in a friendly, learning, and innovative environment to utilize my analytical and technical skills to make a glorious contribution to human development.

 ###### Here are some ideas to get you started: